ijprest/tools/_parse-parameters.md

 ### Switches / flags

 For switches and flags, the name of the label is the same as the switch / flag.
-E.g., to define a switch named `--foo`, with a short `-f` alias, you would write the following:
+E.g., to define a switch named `--foo`, with a short single-character `-f` alias, you would write the following:

 ```cmd
 :--foo